Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Model.md

 As a result of this, we created an in-browser interactive implementation of the model, which plots the output graph of the model based on the user inputting initial parameter states.
 We intend that this can quickly, intuitively, and interactively show the function and results of the model, which can help inform the goal throughout the implementation explanation, and provide a top-level understanding even if the rest of this page were omitted.

-The whole project repository is [available on GitHub](https://github.com/Warwick-iGEM-2021/modelling), and the final production code for the project can be found: [as a standalone Python file](https://raw.githubusercontent.com/Warwick-iGEM-2021/modelling/main/tiered_antibiotic_resistance_model/model.py), or [as a package on PyPI](https://pypi.org/project/tiered-antibiotic-resistance-model/2.0.1/)
+The whole project repository is [available on GitHub](https://github.com/igemsoftware2021/Warwick_modelling), and the final production code for the project can be found: [as a standalone Python file](https://raw.githubusercontent.com/Warwick-iGEM-2021/modelling/main/tiered_antibiotic_resistance_model/model.py), or [as a package on PyPI](https://pypi.org/project/tiered-antibiotic-resistance-model/).
+Note that if the iGEM team has not transferred the repository, the [previous location can be found here](https://github.com/EdmundGoodman/Warwick_modelling)

 {{< new_sheet >}}